 Olympus Trip 35

 I love this camera.
 And why do I love it exactly?
 Because when I was little I saw this advert and even then I wanted to take photos.
-I thought only if I had this camera I could be a proper photographer.
+I thought, if I only had this camera I could be a proper photographer.

 Even though I already have a fully working one in my collection I couldn’t leave this in a junk bin, it just felt wrong, a betrayal.
-I think I will always buy them if I see them there.

 Can you see it?